 Data collection courses can help you learn survey design, sampling techniques, data cleaning, and statistical analysis.
 You can build skills in qualitative and quantitative research methods, data visualization, and ethical considerations in data handling.
 Many courses introduce tools like Excel for data manipulation, R for statistical analysis, and software like Qualtrics for survey creation, showing how these skills are applied in real-world research settings.

-Skills you'll gain: Sampling (Statistics), Sample Size Determination, Surveys, Survey Creation, Data Collection, Statistical Analysis, Interviewing Skills, Research Design, STATA (Software), R (Software), Data Integration, Data Validation, Data Ethics, Data Analysis, Stata, Data Quality, Statistical Modeling, Qualitative Research, Data Cleansing, R Programming
+Skills you'll gain: Sampling (Statistics), Sample Size Determination, Survey Creation, Surveys, Data Collection, Statistical Analysis, Data Analysis Software, Research Design, STATA (Software), Data Integration, Data Validation, Data Ethics, Data Analysis, Stata, Data Quality, Statistical Modeling, Qualitative Research, Interviewing Skills, Data Cleansing, R Programming

 Beginner · Specialization · 3 - 6 Months